OfficerYoda/Cantina-Band/README.md

-A Discord Music Bot with visual interface inside.
+A Discord Music Bot with visual interface.